 Welding is most commonly used for banners, but other applications, such as window blinds, often involve welding as well.

 Welding techniques differ in the way they apply energy to the material in order to melt it.
 Some welding techniques apply heat directly to the material (using a hot wedge or by blowing hot air), while others rely on the heating of the media to certain electromagnetic stimuli (“High Frequency” and “Electric Impulse” techniques).

 The “pros and cons” of each welding technique are summarized in the following table:

-Like with any ink using conductive black pigments, when using high frequency welding, it is recommended to create black using a combination of black and coloured inks to minimize the risk of burned-out welds.
+Like with any ink using conductive black pigments, when using high-frequency welding, it is recommended to create black using a combination of black and colored inks to minimize the risk of burned-out welds.
 This is achieved by using ICC profiles with low GCR value; which can be set up during ICC profile creation in the RIP.